 In 1977, SPLC worked its way onto the national radar during Gambino v.
 Fairfax County School Board, defending a student whose high school censored an article about students having unprotected sex.
 From there, phone calls started pouring in.
 In August of 1979, the Center became an independent non-profit corporation.
 By 1985, the SPLC was getting nearly 500 calls a year and had heard from students in 48 states.

 In 1988, the Supreme Court ruled in Hazelwood School District v.
 Kuhlmeier that high school journalists have less First Amendment protection than independent publications, making it easier for schools to censor student media.
-To this day, the SPLC is continuously working to counter the effects of Hazelwood by rallying opposition and through the 2012 “Cure Hazelwood” campaign.
+The SPLC is continuously working to counter the effects of Hazelwood by rallying opposition through the “Cure Hazelwood” campaign, launched in 2012 and a “New Voices” grassroots movement started in 2015 to protect student press rights at the state level.

-As of July 2014, the SPLC has taken nearly 60,000 calls from students.
-It continues to offer free attorneys across the country, file amicus briefs and fight against legislation that could threaten the freedom provided to all through the First Amendment.
+As of August 2018, the SPLC has been contacted by nearly students and their advisers.
+It continues to staff a legal hotline, provide educational material, cultivate an Attorney Referral Network to provide free services across the country, file amicus briefs and fight against legislation that could threaten the freedom provided to all through the First Amendment.